iam-tsr/agentic-chatbot/README.md

 ### Reference

-Inspired and leveraged from Kumaran Ponnambalam
+Inspired by and leveraging the work of Kumaran Ponnambalam.